RocketChat/docs-old/guides/administrator-guides/file-upload/README.md

 Your Amazon Secret Access Key \(optional\)

-> **Note**: If no `AWSAccessKeyId` and `AWSSecretAccessKey` are set, the underlying AWS SDK will fallback to trying to retrieve credentials from the [usual locations](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html).
+> **Note**: If no `AWSAccessKeyId` and `AWSSecretAccessKey` are set, the underlying AWS SDK will fall back, trying to retrieve credentials from the [usual locations](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html).

 ### Acl